 The second portion of the North Dakota Bar Exam is the Multistate Essay Exam, or the MEE.
 The MEE consists of six 30-minute essays.
 Students must provide clear, well-organized compositions that demonstrate the ability to understand universal law concepts and communicate ideas effectively.

-The first portion of the North Dakota Bar Exam is the Multistate Bar Examination, or the MBE.
+The third and final portion of the North Dakota Bar Exam is the Multistate Bar Examination, or the MBE.
 The MBE is administered twice annually; once on the last Wednesday in February and again on the last Wednesday in July.

-AdaptiBar prepares students for the MBE portion of the North Dakota bar examination.
+AdaptiBar prepares students for the MBE portion of the North Dakota Bar Examination.
 The MBE occurs on one day, which is divided into two, three-hour parts, each consisting of 100 questions.
 When answering MBE questions, students apply fundamental legal principles instead of local case or statutory law.
-During the MBE, students analyze fact situations or act as advocates.
+During the MBE, students analyze fact situations and apply black letter law.
 Students choose only one correct answer - the best answer - from the four available choices.

 The North Dakota Bar Exam is a 2-day exam.

 For more information on the North Dakota Bar Exam, visit the official North Dakota Bar Examination site.
 To learn more about the Uniform Bar Exam (UBE), check out related articles on the AdaptiBar Blog.

 Interested in North Dakota Bar Exam pass rates?
 We've collected the North Dakota Bar Exam statistics dating back to 2004: North Dakota Bar Exam Results